Optimum currency area: Canada

 A review of the literature published for the Bank of Canada in 1999 cited dozens of studies on various aspects of OCA theory with special attention to whether Canada and the United States could form one.
 It made no conclusion on the topic.
 Likewise, a 1999 report for the Parliamentary Research Branch discussed the pros and cons of Canada adopting the American dollar.
-While it made no judgment on the long term political desirability of a monetary union between Canada and the United States, it stated flatly that, at that time, Canada and the United did not share the free movement of labor and capital nor a common business cycle (Canada's being tied to resource prices) and thus did not satisfy OCA theory.
+While it made no judgment on the long term political desirability of a monetary union between Canada and the United States, it stated flatly that, at that time, Canada and the United States did not share the free movement of labor and capital nor a common business cycle (Canada's being tied to resource prices) and thus did not satisfy OCA theory.

 A 2016 paper argued that Canada itself worked well as a currency area for all provinces except Alberta, which could benefit from having a separate currency.

 European Union

 OCA theory has been most frequently applied to discussions of the euro and the European Union.
 Many have argued that the EU did not actually meet the criteria for an OCA at the time the euro was adopted, and attribute the Eurozone's economic difficulties in part to continued failure to do so.
 Europe does indeed score well on some of the measures characterising an OCA (such as symmetry of shocks).
-Poloz (1990) concluded that a European Monetary Union should be viable since the variability of real exchange rates in Europe was similar to that between Canadian regions.This work was cited by the European Commission itself in the 1990 report One Market, One Money.
+Poloz (1990) concluded that a European Monetary Union should be viable since the variability of real exchange rates in Europe was similar to that between Canadian regions.
+This work was cited by the European Commission itself in the 1990 report One Market, One Money.
 By looking at the correlation of a region's GDP growth rate with that of the entire zone, the Eurozone countries show slightly greater correlations compared to the U.S. states.
 However, it has lower labour mobility than the United States, possibly due to language and cultural differences.
 In O'Rourke's paper, more than 40% of U.S. residents were born outside the state in which they live.
 In the Eurozone, only 14% people were born in a different country than the one in which they live.
 In fact, the U.S. economy was approaching a single labor market in the nineteenth century.
 However, for most parts of the Eurozone, such levels of labour mobility and labor market integration remain a distant prospect.
 Furthermore, the U.S. economy, with a central federal fiscal authority, has stabilization transfers.
 When a state in the U.S. is in recession, every $1 drop in that state’s GDP would have an offsetting transfer of 28 cents.
 Such stabilizing transfers are not present in both the Eurozone and EU; thus, they cannot rely on fiscal federalism to smooth out regional economic disturbances.
 The European crisis, however, may be pushing the EU towards more federal powers in fiscal policy.